Iceberg Festival kicks off with a “rumble and a roar”

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on June 10, 2015, in Art, Business, Community Economic Development, Tradition and tagged Crab, dancing, donut, ice sculpting, Iceberg, iceberg festival, Music, Newfoundland, seafood, St. Anthony, ugly stick.
+Posted on June 10, 2015, in Art, Business, Community Economic Development, Culture and tagged Crab, dancing, donut, ice sculpting, Iceberg, iceberg festival, Music, Newfoundland, seafood, St. Anthony, ugly stick.
 Bookmark the permalink.
 Leave a comment.